prb28/m68k-instructions-documentation/illegal.md

 ## Application
-Any *unknown* pattern of bits read by the 68000 during an instruc- tion read phase will cause an illegal instruction trap.
+Any *unknown* pattern of bits read by the 68000 during an instruction read phase will cause an illegal instruction trap.
 The `ILLEGAL` instruction can be thought of as an *official* illegal instruction.
 It can be used to test the illegal instruction trap and will always be an illegal instruction in any future enhancement of the 68000.